alenzhao/shell-toolbox/README.md

     Contains `ksh` shell functions.

 - `man`<br>
-    Contains manuals for the executables and functions in mandoc and/or plain text formats.
+    Contains manuals for the executables and functions in mandoc, text, HTML and PDF formats.

 ## Branches